darius/traitor/laplace-essay-on-probabilities.md

-It is to the influence of the opinion of those whom the multitude judge the best instructed, and to whom it has the custom of bestowing its trust upon the most important objects of life, that is due the propagation of those errors that, in the times of ignorance, covered the face of the world.
+It is to the influence of the opinion of those whom the multitude judge the best instructed, and to whom it has the custom of bestowing its trust about the most important objects of life, that is due the propagation of those errors that, in the times of ignorance, covered the face of the world.
 Magic and Astrology offer us two great examples.
 These errors inculcated since childhood, adopted unchecked,